olivier3lanc/Frontend-links/README.md

 ## Everyday use

 * [MDN Web Docs](https://developer.mozilla.org) The MDN Web Docs site provides information about Open Web technologies including HTML, CSS, and APIs for both Web sites and progressive web apps.
-* [Visual Studio Code - Code Editing.
-Redefined](https://code.visualstudio.com/) Visual Studio Code is a code editor redefined and optimized for building and debugging modern web and cloud applications.
+* [Visual Studio Code](https://code.visualstudio.com/) Visual Studio Code is a code editor redefined and optimized for building and debugging modern web and cloud applications.
 Visual Studio Code is free and available on your favorite platform - Linux, macOS, and Windows.
-* [Download the fastest Firefox ever](https://www.mozilla.org/en-US/firefox/new/) Faster page loading, less memory usage and packed with features, the new Firefox is here.
+* [Firefox](https://www.mozilla.org/en-US/firefox/new/) Faster page loading, less memory usage and packed with features, the new Firefox is here.
 * [Can I use...
 Support tables for HTML5, CSS3, etc](https://caniuse.com/) "Can I use" provides up-to-date browser support tables for support of front-end web technologies on desktop and mobile web browsers.
 * [Caninclude](https://caninclude.glitch.me/) 'Caninclude' tool to help determine if one HTML tag can be included in another HTML tag
-* [GitHub: Where the world builds software](https://github.com/) GitHub is where over 73 million developers shape the future of software, together.
+* [GitHub](https://github.com/) GitHub is where over 73 million developers shape the future of software, together.
 Contribute to the open source community, manage your Git repositories, review code like a pro, track bugs and feat...
+* [Bitwarden](https://bitwarden.com/) Bitwarden is the most trusted password manager for passwords and passkeys at home or at work, on any browser or device.
+Start with a free trial.
+* [Proton Pass](https://proton.me/fr/pass) Stockez, partagez et synchronisez des mots de passe, des clés d\'accès, des alias d\'adresse e-mail et plus encore, sur n\'importe quel appareil, avec notre gestionnaire de mots de passe open source gratuit.
+Pas d\'essai, juste gratuit pour toujours.
+* [MySQL Workbench](https://www.mysql.com/fr/products/workbench/) MySQL Workbench is a unified visual tool for database architects, developers, and DBAs.
+MySQL Workbench provides data modeling, SQL development, and comprehensive administration tools for server configuration, user administration, backup, and much more.
+MySQL Workbench is available on Windows, Linux and Mac OS X.

 ## Accessibility